-What is Skilled Nursing Care?
+What Is Skilled Nursing Care?

-Skilled nursing care is a high level of medical care that must be provided by licensed health professionals, such as registered nurses (RNs) and physical, speech, and occupational therapists.
+Skilled nursing care is a high level of medical care that must be provided by or under the direct supervision of licensed health professionals, such as registered nurses (RNs) and physical, speech, and occupational therapists.
 These services can be necessary over the short term for rehabilitation from an illness or injury, or they may be required over the long term for patients who need a high level of care on a frequent or constant basis due to a chronic medical condition.

-Skilled Nursing Care in the Home
+Skilled Nursing Care at Home

 Skilled Nursing Care in Assisted Living Facilities

 Seniors who require more assistance than can be provided in the home may need to consider a move to an assisted living facility (ALF).
 Assisted living facilities provide a wide range of services to individuals who want to maintain some level of independence but require support with activities of daily living (ADLs).

 Assisted living facilities vary widely in the levels of care available, and state licensing often determines the tiers of medical care that can be provided in these settings.
 Residents’ care plans are created, overseen and regularly reviewed by RNs and licensed practical nurses (LPNs).
 Some level of security, personal care and nursing staff is available around the clock, but the purpose of assisted living is to provide nonmedical supervision and support, not 24/7 skilled care.